Javanese people: Merchant-sailor

 Javanese merchants and sailors were already in frequent voyage in the seas between India and China as early as 1st century CE.

 Champa was assaulted by Javanese or Kunlun vessels in 774 and 787.
 In 774 an assault was launched on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
 Several Champa coastal cities suffered naval raids and assault from Java.
 Java armadas was called as Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.

 The Javanese may have contacted Australia in 10th century AD, and migrated there, their settlement existing until early 1600s.
 According to Waharu IV inscription (931 AD) and Garaman inscription (1053 AD), the Mataram kingdom and Airlangga's era Kahuripan (1000–1049 AD) of Java experienced a long prosperity so that it needed a lot of manpower, especially to bring crops, packings, and send them to ports.
-Black labor was imported from Jenggi (Zanzibar), Pujut (Australia), and Bondan (Papua).
+Black labour was imported from Jenggi (Zanzibar), Pujut (Australia), and Bondan (Papua).
 According to Naerssen, they arrived in Java by trading (bought by merchants) or being taken prisoner during a war and then made slaves.
 According to Chiaymasiouro, the king of Demak, in 1601 AD a subgroup of Javanese people already settled in a land called Luca Antara, which is believed to be Australia.
 But when Eredia's servant went to Luca Antara in 1610, the land had seemingly been abandoned.

 The 10th century Arab account Ajayeb al-Hind (Marvels of India) gives an account of invasion in Africa by people called Wakwak or Waqwaq, probably the Malay people of Srivijaya or Javanese people of Mataram kingdom, in 945–946 CE.
 They arrived in the coast of Tanganyika and Mozambique with 1000 boats and attempted to take the citadel of Qanbaloh, though eventually failed.
 The reason of the attack is because that place had goods suitable for their country and for China, such as ivory, tortoise shells, panther skins, and ambergris, and also because they wanted black slaves from Bantu people (called Zeng or Zenj by Arabs, Jenggi by Javanese) who were strong and make good slaves.
 The existence of black Africans was recorded until the 15th century in Old Javanese inscriptions and the Javanese were still recorded as exporting black slaves during the Ming dynasty era.